-Owners / Agents may use the model form for declaring Less than \$5,000 in Assets in the Appendix of Forms to this Manual.
+Owners / agents may use the model form for declaring Less than \$5,000 in Assets available on IHDA's website.

 If the household has combined assets that exceed \$5,000, the self-certification form is not applicable.
-Though the model form may still be used to meet the Disposal of Assets requirement described below.
-The Owner must obtain verification for ALL the household's assets, not just those in excess of \$5,000.
+Though the model form may still be used to meet the disposal of assets requirement described below.
+The owner must obtain verification for ALL the household's assets, not just those in excess of \$5,000.
 Owners should refer to the HUD 4350.3 for guidance in verifying assets.

-Disposal of Assets: Owners of LIHTC properties must ask all households to certify if they have disposed of assets, as described in the HUD 4350.
+Disposal of Assets: Owners of LIHTC properties must ask all households to certify if they have disposed of assets, as described in the HUD 4350.3.
 Households must comply with this requirement whether or not they are declaring less than \$5,000 in assets.
-Owner's may use IHDA's model \$5,000 Asset Affidavit form to meet this requirement, but are not required to use this form specifically.
+Owners may use IHDA's model \$5,000 Asset Affidavit form to meet this requirement, but are not required to use this form specifically.
 Assets that have been disposed for less than fair market value must be counted as household assets for 2 years from the date of disposal.

-LIHTC Projects with HOME or Section 8: Under HOME and Section 8, assets must be verified prior to move in and at least once every 3 years thereafter, but households with combined assets of less than \$5,000 may now self-certify those assets in the intermediate years.
+LIHTC Projects with Section 8: For projects with project based Section 8 rental assistance, assets must be verified prior to move-in and at least once every 3 years thereafter, but households with combined assets of less than \$5,000 may now self-certify those assets in the intermediate years.